 Maria has been a professional journalist, writer and communications executive for the media and arts industries in Greece and in the UK since 1992.
 She supports aod with all things Greek, particularly supporting our international relationships with Greek partners.

 Steve was born in rural Northumberland and began working life as a stage hand under a government funded job creation scheme before going on to work as stage manager, front of house officer and company administrator for the touring Northumberland Theatre Company.
 He co-founded the Alnwick District Playhouse Trust which successfully raised over £1m to convert a derelict cinema into a thriving arts centre – which he ran successfully for over 15 years.
 Since 2005 he has worked at The Lowry in Salford – joining as senior programmer before becoming head of theatre operations.
-He has had the pleasure of programming aod for more years than he would care to remember – from early days in Alnwick right through to The Lowry in 2017.
+He has had the pleasure of programming aod for more years than he would care to remember – from early days in Alnwick right through to right through to commissioning Everything I See I Swallow in 2018.

 Mike read English Literature at St Catharine’s College, Cambridge University, specialising in Shakespeare, the nineteenth century novel and the English romantic movement.
 After completing a PGCE he taught English for sixth form and further education colleges and was head of Park Sixth Form College between 2003 and 2009 where he led the work of over 70 staff and 1000 students.
 After a period working for the University of Brighton he is now a freelance writer, education consultant and school governor, engaged on a number of education projects including the national poetry recitation competition for pupils aged 14 to 18 - “Poetry By Heart.”
 He holds a particular interest in Greek tragedy and has supported aod for a number of years.
 Mike’s first novel “Falling” will be published in the summer of 2019 by Baffin Books.